 Janssen appealed both verdicts and lost in 2015.
 In Czimmer’s case, the Pennsylvania Superior Court affirmed the lower court’s verdict and rejected a subsequent bid from Janssen to reconsider.
 A judicial panel in the Superior Court of Pennsylvania also upheld the trial court’s decision in the case brought by Brayden Gurley’s family.

-Meanwhile, J&J agreed to settle 76 other Topamax cases pending in Philadelphia Court of Common Pleas.
+Meanwhile, parent company J&J agreed to settle 76 other Topamax cases pending in Philadelphia Court of Common Pleas.
 The court closed the Topamax mass tort program on March 17, 2016.

-The program called “Doctors-for-a-Day” allowed drug officials to engage in off-market labeling by enlisting doctors to join sales representatives in visiting other doctors.
-Company documents show drug executives told physicians that their colleagues “can talk to you about things I can’t talk to you about,” Bloomberg News reported.
+Company documents show that drug executives told physicians that their colleagues “can talk to you about things I can’t talk to you about,” Bloomberg News reported.

 Please seek the advice of a medical professional before making health care decisions.